-The purpose of the study is to look at certain antioxidant-rich food extracts (which include grape seed, olive leaf extract and rooibos tea extract) and the impact they have on blood sugar levels in people between the ages of 40 and 60 years with high blood sugars (also called prediabetes).
+The purpose of the study is to look at certain antioxidant-rich plant extracts (which include grapeseed, rooibos tea and olive leaf extract) and the impact they have on blood sugar levels in people diagnosed with prediabetes.
 Prediabetes is a warning sign for development of type 2 diabetes.
 It is a term given for when you have blood sugar levels higher than normal but not high enough yet to be considered type 2 diabetes.
 Antioxidants are substances that are able to fight against unstable molecules formed in the body.
-The foods chosen for this study contain plenty of antioxidants.
+The plant extracts chosen for this study contain plenty of antioxidants.

 You have been chosen to participate in the study because you have met the criteria to be included in the study.
 The criteria includes:

 • A high blood sugar level (known as prediabetes), (HbA1c between 41-49 mmol/mol)

 • A body mass index (BMI) in range of 20-35 kg/m2